Beef and Broccoli

 Craving take-out?
 Skip it and make this amazing 30-minute meal at home!
 Beef and Broccoli has the best sauce, loaded with fresh broccoli, and will be a hit with the entire family.
 Make this quick and easy dinner recipe tonight!

-Toss those take-out menus because I have got the best beef and broccoli recipe for you today!
-This is one of my family’s favorite dishes to order when we eat at our favorite Chinese restaurant, but it’s really easy to make at home!
+Toss those takeout menus because I have got the best beef and broccoli recipe for you today!
+This is one of my family’s favorite dishes to order when we eat at our favorite Chinese restaurant, but it’s really easy to make at home.
+I love to serve it with rice and some store-bought eggrolls.
+It’s always a hit with the family!

-- Beef and broccoli is a stir fry dish that is ready in about 30 minutes!
+- Beef and broccoli is ready in about 30 minutes!
+Spend your evening relaxing instead of cooking in the kitchen for hours.

-- It’s made with flank steak, fresh broccoli, and a super savory stir fry sauce that is made with mostly pantry ingredients.
+- This dish is made with flank steak, fresh broccoli, and a super savory stir fry sauce that is made with mostly pantry ingredients.

 - In the time it takes to wait for take-out delivery, you can have this easy recipe prepped, cooked, and ready to serve.

-- Flank steak – this is a great cut for beef and broccoli because you can slice it thin, cook it fast, and it’s very tender.
-I also have other recommendations in the FAQ section!
+- Flank steak – This is a great cut for beef and broccoli because you can slice it thin, cook it fast, and it’s very tender.
+Don’t just use any cut of meat.
+Try to get something that is easy to thinly slice.

-- Olive oil or vegetable oil – you can also use canola oil.
+- Olive oil or vegetable oil – You can also use canola oil if you don’t have one of these two on hand.

-- Sesame seeds – these are optional but sprinkling them on before you serve it adds a nice crunchy texture.
+- Sesame seeds – These are an optional garnish, but sprinkling them on before you serve it adds a nice crunchy texture.

-- Cooked rice – white rice, brown rice, or you can use cauliflower rice for serving.
+- Cooked rice – White rice and brown rice are both perfect, or you can use cauliflower rice for serving too.

-- Fresh grated ginger – or you can use the same amount of ginger paste if you don’t want to grate your own.
+- Fresh grated ginger – If you don’t have fresh ginger or don’t want to grate your own, you can use the same amount of ginger paste.

 The first thing to do is prep the steak.
 I like to place it in the freezer for 30 minutes first.
 It makes it easier to slice it when it’s very cold.

-Once it’s chilled, slice it very thinly against the grain.
+Once chilled, slice the steak very thinly against the grain.
 The grain is the individual threads that run lengthwise through the meat.
 Slice across them so the steak is very tender once you cook it.

-Beef and broccoli cooks very fast so it’s a good idea to have all of the ingredients prepped and ready to go before you start cooking.
+This easy beef and broccoli stir fry cooks very fast, so it’s a good idea to have all of the ingredients prepped and ready to go before you start cooking.

 Heat the oil in a large skillet over medium heat.
-Cook the broccoli florets for four to five minutes.
-Stir them frequently until they are bright green and crisp-tender.
+Cook the broccoli florets for four to five minutes, stirring frequently until they are bright green and crisp-tender.
 Remove the florets from the pan.

 Adjust the heat to high and add the rest of the oil to the pan.
 Place the sliced beef in a single layer and cook it for a couple of minutes or until it’s just cooked through.